iainctduncan/scheme-for-max-docs/source/api.rst

 Scheduling, Delays, & Timers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Because we can run S4M in the high-priority thread, we can interact with the Max scheduler to create sample-accurate delays and timers.
-These are only currently supported in the high-priority thread, so will raise errors if called from **s4m @thread l** objects.
-Note that this includes the load of a file from the main object box, so if you want to call scheduling functions in your main file, you will need to wrap them in a function that you call from the high-priority thread after file load.
+S4M uses Max's clock facilities to interact with the Max scheduler to create accurate delays and timers.
+As of 0.3, these can be run from both high priority and low priority thread objects.
+In the low priority thread, they are scheduled with the high priority scheduler, but defered when they start.

-Future support for low-priority delays is planned.
 Delays can also interact with the global transport, including quantizing to transport-aware time values.

 Internally, delays register callback functions in the global **s4m-callback-registry** hash-table.